Guide School 2025

 Class Schedule

 The course schedule is flexible and adjusted daily to meet the needs of the students and other circumstances; such as weather conditions or unexpected learning opportunities.
 The schedule is based on an average of six days per week and twelve hours per day of hands on class work, including instructions and self-study.
-There will be one day off per week.
+There will be one day off per week, which as a group we can discuss what will work best for all involved.

-• A pair of quality binoculars preferably waterproof, 10x40s are the best
+A pair of quality binoculars preferably waterproof, 10x40s or higher are the best.

 • One good hunting knife, preferably a four inch folder